-SaaS stands for Software as a Service: software delivered as a subscription via the cloud.
-The model differs fundamentally from traditional software or services.
-That shows up clearly in the canvas.
+SaaS (Software as a Service) is software delivered as a subscription via the cloud.
+The model differs fundamentally from traditional software, and that shows clearly in the Business Model Canvas.

 Customer Segments

-SaaS propositions usually come down to a few things: time saved, fewer errors or better visibility.
-But say it concretely.
-Not "work more efficiently", but "your month-end close takes ten minutes instead of two hours".
+Not "work more efficiently" — but "your month-end close takes ten minutes instead of two hours".

-For B2B SaaS: the buyer isn't always the user.
-The CFO buys, the accountant uses it.
-Make sure your proposition works for both.
+For B2B SaaS: the buyer is often not the user.
+The CFO buys.
+The accountant uses it.
+Your proposition needs to work for both.

 Channels

-Worth noting: channels aren't static.
-What works at 100 customers often doesn't work at 10,000.
+Channels are not static.
+What works at 100 customers often fails at 10,000.
+Build your next channel before you need it.

 Customer Relationships

-For higher-priced subscriptions (500+ euros per month), customers expect a named contact.
+For higher-priced subscriptions, customers expect a named contact.
+Know where your price point sits.

 Revenue Streams

 Monthly or annual subscriptions are the standard.
-Annual plans are better for cash flow, but monthly is easier to sell.
+Annual plans improve cash flow; monthly is easier to sell.
 Offer both.

 Key Resources

-The platform itself: the codebase, the data, the infrastructure.
-But also the team.
-At a SaaS company, engineers and product people are your most critical resources.
-Development delays are the most expensive cost factor that doesn't show up on your balance sheet.
+The platform itself: codebase, data and infrastructure.
+But also your team.
+Engineers and product people are your most critical resources.
+Development delays are the most expensive cost that doesn't appear on your balance sheet.

 Key Activities